openxla/stablehlo/docs/spec_draft.md

 ### Semantics

 Performs element-wise ceil of `operand` tensor and produces a `result` tensor.
-Implements the rounding to integral towards positive infinity operation from the IEEE-754 specification.
+Implements the `roundToIntegralTowardPositive` operation from the IEEE-754 specification.

 ### Inputs